isabella232/TenPillarsK8s/README.md

 Validate the HTML at https://validator.w3.org/#validate_by_input.
 This is quite fast to do.

 Validate the resulting epub at http://validator.idpf.org/.
 This takes a few minutes.

+## Reader

+Calibre is a good epub reader - https://calibre-ebook.com/